-Nazarbayev University (NU), located in Nur-Sultan, Kazakhstan, opened its doors to students in 2010 with an ambition to become a world-class research university by integrating the best of international practices into the country’s educational system.
+Nazarbayev University (NU), located in Astana, Kazakhstan, opened its doors to students in 2010 with an ambition to become a world-class research university by integrating the best of international practices into the country’s educational system.
 To achieve this objective, NU chose a unique partnership model—offering its own degrees while partnering with leading universities from around the world.

 UW–Madison is among 10 strategic partners who are working to develop NU’s undergraduate and graduate schools and programs as well as with NU’s general administration.
 Coordinated by IPO and overseen by the faculty director, the UW-NU partnership provides services, facilitates collaboration and exchange, and offers opportunities for professional development for faculty, staff, administrators, and students from both universities.